marsnone/VEGDESK/README.md

 Report a Bug
 ------------

-Send an email to oneilm14@tcd.ie, detailing the following:
+Send an email to oneilm14@tcd.ie or click the 'Issues' tab above or on the following link https://github.com/marsnone/VEGDESK/issues/new, detailing the following:

 **A description of the bug:**
 A clear and concise description of what the bug is.